erdnaxe/galene-stream/README.md

 [Galène videoconference server](https://galene.org/).
 It is based on Gstreamer and implements the Galène protocol.

+Tested on Debian Bullseye, ArchLinux and NixOS 20.09.

 ## User guide

 Real-time video conversion requires resources.
 If many users are going to use